HodyahAdler/BIU_oop_class_winter2024/Assignment-2.md

 (As before, the number of balls is not fixed, but you can assume an even number of balls.
 We note that it is a much better practice to somehow handle also the case of a non-even number of balls.)

+###  Special cases and notes
+* Bullets in the yellow frame cannot collide with bullets in the gray frame - the yellow frame will simply hide them.
+* Think about how to deal with points that are not in the normal range - any reasonable reasonable behavior will be accepted.
+* like in part 2, you need use threshold if you have a situation similar to what was described before.

 ## A note on checkstyle